darthbhyrava/wisp/1-public_domain_poems/README.md

 This dataset includes 2,857 poems from the [Poetry Foundation](https://www.poetryfoundation.org/), which were processed to preserve poetic whitespace---a crucial but often-overlooked aspect of poetry.

-To retain original formatting, the poems were converted from HTML using [`resiliparse`](https://resiliparse.chatnoir.eu/en/stable/), an HTML parser that supports precise whitespace preservation (e.g., line breaks, indentation, em-spaces, non-breaking spaces, and more).
+To retain original formatting, the poems were linearized with [`resiliparse`](https://resiliparse.chatnoir.eu/en/stable/), an HTML parser that supports precise whitespace preservation (e.g., line breaks, indentation, em-spaces, non-breaking spaces, and more).

 ## Inclusion Criteria